Terms & Conditions

 The information contained on this website is issued on behalf of Castlefield Partners Limited (CPL), formally Castlefield Capital Limited.
 Castlefield is a registered trade mark and the property of CPL.
 Registered in England and Wales No. 06942320.
 Registered Office, 111 Piccadilly, Manchester, M1 2HY, United Kingdom.
 VAT Registration Number 100 1254 95.

 Castlefield is also used as a trading style of Castlefield Investment Partners LLP (CIP), Registered in England and Wales No. OC302833, Registered Office 111 Piccadilly, Manchester, M1 2HY.
 VAT Registration Number 100 1254 95.
-CIP is authorised and regulated by the Financial Conduct Authority (FCA) and are members of the London Stock Exchange.
+CIP is authorised and regulated by the Financial Conduct Authority (FCA).

 CPL is a corporate member of CIP.
 As such, references to ‘Castlefield’, ‘we’, ‘us’, ‘our’ etc may refer to one or more of these entities depending on the exact context in which they are used.
 Similarly, the term ‘Partner’ refers to a member of CIP or to a non-member employee of CIP considered to be of similar standing or experience.
 Reference to clients being, becoming or able to become shareholders of Castlefield refers to the opportunity for clients of CIP to become shareholders of CPL, under the terms of the articles of association of the latter.